Enforce TTL on Jobs¶

 - We want to find a solution which is scalable and minimizes MSE burden.

-- We want to best serve our customers.
+- We want to best serve the Application Developers.

-- We want to make the operator life easier.
+- We want to make the Platform Administrator life easier.

 - Do nothing